2011–12 NCAA Division I men's basketball season: NCAA tournament

-Final Four – Louisiana Superdome, New Orleans, Louisiana
+Final Four – Mercedes-Benz Superdome, New Orleans, Louisiana

 Tournament upsets

 For this list, a "major upset" is defined as a win by a team seeded 7 or more spots below its defeated opponent.

 National Invitation tournament

 After the NCAA Tournament field was announced, the NCAA invited 32 teams to participate in the National Invitation Tournament.
 The tournament began on March 13, with all games prior to the semifinals played on campus sites.
 The semifinals and final were respectively held on March 27 and 29 at the traditional site of Madison Square Garden.